 Views define what data is available

 A View is a curated projection of your schema: “from the Customers and Orders tables, here are the columns business users are allowed to query.”
+EQQ supports two types of Views: an Imported View (pulled directly from your database schema) and a Created View (defined manually within EQQ).
 Views are where governance lives.

 Queries ask a question